 As each year passes, the difference between REDUX/bonus and High-3 retirement income increases.
-For example, the additional reduction in retirement income under REDUX/bonus for those making the choice in 2012 (compared with 2001) is over \$100,000 for virtually all retirees!
-An E-7 who retires at age 38 with 20 years of service in 2012 loses \$138,000 more under REDUX/bonus than if he of she had retired in 2001.
-For an O-4, the difference between 2001 and 2012 retirement pay values is \$130,000.
+For example, the additional reduction in retirement income under REDUX/bonus for those making the choice in 2014 (compared with 2001) is well over \$100,000 for virtually all retirees!
+An E-7 who retires at age 38 with 20 years of service in 2014 loses \$149,000 more under REDUX/bonus than if he or she had retired in 2001.
+For an O-4, the difference between 2001 and 2014 retirement pay values is \$141,000.

 Retiring under REDUX/bonus results in lost retirement income-income that cannot be made up by investing the bonus.
-Enlisted Marines lose just as much money as officers under this retirement option, but only a small portion of officers take the REDUX/bonus option, compared with over a quarter of E-6s.
+Enlisted Marines lose just as much money as officers under this retirement option, but only a small portion of officers take the REDUX/bonus option, compared with over a quarter of staff sergeants.
 Enlisted Marines need to know how much they stand to lose if they choose REDUX/bonus over High-3.

-In an attempt to further educate its Marines, the Marine Corps has issued MARADMINs annually since 2007 that reinforce the Commander's responsibilities.
-If a Marine chooses the REDUX/bonus, the Commander must be certain that:
+In an attempt to further educate its Marines, the Marine Corps has issued MARADMINs since 2007 that reinforce the commander's responsibilities.7 If a Marine chooses the REDUX/bonus, the commander must be certain that:

-- He or she receives appropriate counseling about this choice - He or she is recommended and qualified to continue to 20 years of service - A commanding officer, executive officer, or sergeant major witnesses the election in block 13 of the DD form 2839.
+- He or she receives appropriate counseling about this choice - He or she is recommended and qualified to continue to 20 years of service - A commanding officer, executive officer, or sergeant major witnessed the election in block 13 of the DD form 2839